 Collaboration on student of color mental health

-“How the Health are You?” is a collaborative project of the Multicultural Resource Center, the Counseling Center, and Health Promotion for Students.
+“How the Health are You?” is a collaborative project of the Multicultural Resource Center, Counseling and Psychological Services, and Health Promotion for Students.
 Through resources and programs, this initiative takes aim at the ways in which mental health challenges are shaped by structural racism and inequality and seeks to promote individual and community-wellbeing within a vision of political, social, and educational transformation.